hzqst/MetaHookSv/README.md

 1. git clone https://github.com/hzqst/MetaHookSv

-2. Run `init-deps.bat`, wait until all required submodules / dependencies are pulled. (this may takes couple of minutes, depending on your network connection and download speed)
+2. Run `build-initdeps.bat`, wait until all required submodules / dependencies are pulled. (this may takes couple of minutes, depending on your network connection and download speed)

 3. Run `build-capstone.bat`, wait until capstone's static lib(s) are generated.